lkYu92393/tesv-alchemy-helper-web/README.md

 Page: https://lkyu92393.github.io/tesv-alchemy-helper-web/

-It is a simply html with javascript.
+It is a simply html with javascript, bundled using webpack.

 # What this does?